 It has an operating budget of 0.2 % of the payroll (0.22 % in companies with at least 2,000 employees) and a budget for social and cultural activities determined by collective agreement.

 Its members receive financial training.

-In these companies, the employer must set up an economic and social data base (ESDB) including all the information required for recurrent consultation and notification of the CSE.
+In these companies, the employer must set up an economic, social and environnemental data base (BDESE) including all the information required for recurrent consultation and notification of the CSE.
 For the most part, the operating conditions of the CSE are determined by negotiation.